§ Trust Spanning Protocol (TSP) Specification

 may resolve VID_b

-to obtain transport layer address for delivery of a TSP message with VID_a
+to obtain a transport layer address for delivery of a TSP message with VID_a

 When endpoint B